Start-up Or Corporate: Where Should You Work?

 You will learn how to negotiate, how to haggle, and how to make contacts.
 You will also learn how to make yourself stand out without being obnoxious about it.
 All very useful skills.

-Start-ups have a lot of opportunities if you are ready to take the bull by the horns.
+An MBA in Business is really helpful for start-ups, there's a lot of opportunities if you are ready to take the bull by the horns.
 Here are four benefits to taking a job with a start-up:

 1. Learn a lot